agsdot/middlemanblog/README.md

 P.s.
 Middleman seems like a great way to test templating languages such as haml scss compass and slim.
 Let the experimentation begin.

+Uses https://github.com/dbtlr/dbtlr.com/ as a guide.
+Going through his commit log to see how his page evolved